dibyom/enrober/README.md

 - An nginx container serving on port 80
 - A hello world container serving on port 90

+The deployed pod will have also two environment variables:

+- test1=test3
+- test2=test4

 ### Update deployment